“I wondered what they really talked about when they talked about growing up. Now, I think I know a little bit about it and life.”

 Don’t make pointless promises or build castles in the air.

 What’s the point in talking big when you’re aren’t committed to your decisions?
-Why would you try to please others if you can’t fulfil their expectations?
+Why would you try to please others if you can’t fulfill their expectations?

 Say only what you’ll do.